shobrook/redshift/README.md

 > pip install redshift-cli
 ```

-After installing, you need an Anthropic API key.
-Get one [here,](https://console.anthropic.com/settings/keys) then add it to your environment:
+After installing, you need connect to Anthropic.
+Get an API key [here,](https://console.anthropic.com/settings/keys) then add it to your environment:

 ```bash
 > export ANTHROPIC_API_KEY="..."
 ```

-You can also use [OpenAI](https://platform.openai.com/api-keys) or other models, including local ones.
+You can also use [OpenAI](https://platform.openai.com/api-keys) or other providers, including local ones like ollama.
 Redshift wraps LiteLLM, which [supports over 100 models.](https://docs.litellm.ai/docs/providers)

 > Note: This is still experimental and likely to be buggy.
 Stable release coming very soon.